 1. Plan menus and make a list – Think wandering aimlessly through the aisles throwing random food in your cart will keep you from a financial meltdown in the check-out line?
 Not so.
 Instead, try setting aside some time each Sunday to plan your meals for the week and make a grocery list based off of those meals.
 Your grocery store’s website might be able to help with this, as many offer meal planning and pricing tools.
 Bonus: Incorporate some of the same ingredients into multiple meals.
 Doing so will make your purchases go even further and prevent you from wasting food.

 2. Use coupons and rewards cards – In addition to making a grocery game plan on Sunday, you should also check your newspaper inserts for coupons.
 They often contain anywhere from $50 to $75 worth of savings.
+With all the savings you accumulate, find out what happens to junior isa at 18.
 Another place worth looking is online at websites such as www.coupons.com; many brand websites also offer manufacturer’s coupons for their products as well.
 One caveat we have about coupons, though, is not to buy something just because you have a coupon for it.
 Make sure you are using coupons for things you already purchase, otherwise you’re just buying items you don’t really need and wasting money.
 In addition, rewards cards are a free and easy way to ensure that you get all of the in-store sales.
 Just attach the card to your keyring and scan it at check-out!

 3. Buy store brands – We have trouble with this one ourselves, since we have preferences when it comes to our beloved cereal and Greek yogurt.
 But store brands are often 15 to 20 percent cheaper than their name brand counterparts, while the quality of the products may be equal.
 We always encourage buying the store brand for generic items such as flour, sugar, milk, and bread, saving your name brand purchases for the items where you can actually detect a difference in quality.